nadaelbou/BallBearingModel/README.md

 # Lumped-Parameter Ball Bearing Model

-In this repository, a 1D bearing model is given based on the article https://ieeexplore.ieee.org/document/10271443.
+In this repository, a 1D bearing model is given inspired by the article https://ieeexplore.ieee.org/document/10271443.
 The model has been carefully studied for a specific set-up and its hyperparameters can be adjusted to the specific geometry of any bearing.
+Some hyperparameters have been changed for privacy reasons.

+This model is free to be used for any application and improved.
+It is a humble attempt of a lumped-parameter model of ball bearings and I am open to critics/suggestions/improvements.
+If you use this as a basis for further work, a reference to the hereabove cited article is highly appreciated.

 ## Idea behind the Model